pilgrimlyieu/Focust/docs/QUICKSTART.md

 - Select "Custom File"
 - Click **Browse** and select your MP3/WAV/OGG file
 - Adjust volume and save

+### "Scheduler status frequently pauses on Windows"
+- This may be due to the "Do Not Disturb Mode Detection" option being enabled, as Windows automatically enables "Do Not Disturb" in certain scenarios by default
+- You can open settings with `Win` + `I`, navigate to "System" → "Notifications", and configure the automatic rules for "Do Not Disturb" yourself
+- Or disable this detection option in Focust

 ## Next Steps